(This page revised October 24, 2022)

 The honor of having invented the lever-filler, therefore, goes to John Barnes, whose design, secured by U.S. Patent No 726,495, became public in 1903.

 Barnes was part owner of the W. F. & John Barnes Company, of Rockford, Illinois.
 The company was a machine-tool manufacturer and had no use for Barnes’s elegant pen design, and at some point it shopped the patent to companies in the business of making fountain pens.
 Reportedly believing that his own lever-filler patents were sufficiently secure, Walter Sheaffer declined to purchase the rights.
 The next potential buyer might have been the L. E. Waterman Company, although there could well have been others before Barnes knocked on Waterman’s door.
 In any case, Waterman did the deal, as indicated by the squib shown to the right, from page 745 of the March 21, 1916, issue of the Official Gazette of the United States Patent Office.
 Waterman never produced pens to Barnes’s design, either, but did use elements of the design in its own pens as described later in this article.

 Several other manufacturers also adapted features of Barnes’s design.
 If you’ve ever had a 1920s Wahl pen apart, for example, you will recognize the system.
 The lever (shown in Figure 5 of Barnes’s drawings) had tabs sticking out sideways at the small end, and it used a pressure bar with its sides formed into channels (Figure 4).
-The pressure bar was secured loosely in the pen by a wire loop held by a pin through the distal end of the barrel, and the lever’s tabs rode in the bar’s channels, keeping the pressure bar in alignment.
+The pressure bar was secured loosely in the pen by a wire loop held by a pin through the back end of the barrel, and the lever’s tabs rode in the bar’s channels, keeping the pressure bar in alignment.
 Wahl used the channeled pressure bar but developed a different method for retaiining the bar in the pen’s barrel.
 Barnes’ design was a simple and effective solution, patented in 1903, to the alignment problem that existed in Sheaffer’s 1908 design.